waheedsarem/DotandBoxesGame/README.md

 ![image](https://github.com/waheedsarem/DotandBoxesGame/assets/153753764/12992e3c-e551-4f49-b2cd-06fc67f1a0f6)
 6. This opens our project now just press debug/release to run the game <br>

-Third file is a cpp file that contains the main code for the game.<br>
+3rd file is a .cpp file that contains the main code for the game.<br>